 Dried yeast of either kind is most often sold in 3-pack strips or in 4-ounce jars.
 Three-pack strips each contain a 2 1/4 tsp. of yeast per packet — the amount typically required for one loaf of bread.

 This yeast (also called “Cake Yeast”) is alive and extremely perishable since it has not been dried.
-It also does not need to be dissolved in water before being used.
-To work with fresh yeast, you may soften the yeast cake in warm water or just crumble it into the dry ingredients.
+You may, but you don’t have to, proof this yeast.
+To work with fresh yeast, soften the yeast cake in warm water or just crumble it into the dry ingredients.